yashmagar01/Generations_Tools/README.md

-# UtilityHub - Premium Developer Tools Suite
+# Nirmeeti - Premium Developer Tools Suite

 ![Project Banner](https://images.unsplash.com/photo-1498050108023-c5249f4df085?auto=format&fit=crop&w=1200&q=80)

 ## 👋 Meet the Developer

 Hi there!
-I'm **Yash Magar**, a passionate Full Stack Developer dedicated to building clean, high-performance web applications.
+I'm **Yash Magar**, a passionate Full Stack Developer dedicated to building clean, high-performance web and mobile applications.
 I specialize in React ecosystem, UI/UX design, and creating intuitive digital experiences.

-**UtilityHub** was born from a simple idea: developers shouldn't have to search for 12 different websites to do 5 simple tasks.
+**Nirmeeti** was born from a simple idea: developers shouldn't have to search for 12 different websites to do 5 simple tasks.
 I wanted to build a centralized, privacy-focused home for the daily tools we all use.

 ## 🚀 About the Project

-**UtilityHub** is a modern, all-in-one generator suite designed for developers, designers, and content creators.
+**Nirmeeti** is a modern, all-in-one generator suite designed for developers, designers, and content creators.
 It features a polished "Glassmorphism" UI, instant client-side processing, and a distraction-free experience.